DFE-Digital/sts-plan-technology-for-your-school/terraform/container-app/README.md

 | az_sql_admin_userid_postfix               | User for the SQL server  (this will be prepended by the resource group name) |
 | az_app_kestrel_endpoint                   | Expected endpoint for the Kestrel server (e.g. "https://127.0.0.1:8080)      |

-Run the following command to execute the Plan commande:
+Run the following command to execute the Plan command:

 `terraform plan -var-file="terraform.tfvars"`

+**NB: Make sure that the image_tag field is set to the most recent container address - usually of the form `main...`.
+The current container can be found through Azure Portal -> Container Registries -> Services -> Repositories -> plan-tech-app**

+For the moment, if you get a 403 then give IP-specific access to the person deploying the change.
+(Permissions may be needed.)

-### Terraform Plan
+### Terraform Apply

 Use the apply command to apply the changes to the Azure environment.

-`terraform plan -var-file="terraform.tfvars"`
+`terraform apply -var-file="terraform.tfvars"`

 ### Terraform Validate